 Free-range climbing without the ropes, bouldering is all about your own body strength, an entire body at the largest venue of its type in the Middle East.

 Open to kids aged 8 years old and up in Dubai Business Park.

 Experience indoor climbing in the largest facility of its kind in Dubai, with 60 bouldering and 70 climbing routes.
 They run kids’ classes on weekends suitable from 4+ in Capital Golden Tower, Business Bay.

 Not just skiing and snowboarding on the 400m slope, you can also try zorbing and zip lines at one of Dubai’s classic sub-zero experiences (ok, it’s about 1c!)

 Dubai Ice Rink

-A classic favourite in Dubai Mall – though make no mistake you can build up a sweat still floating along the ice!
-If you haven’t been for a while, try out the IceBykes a fun new edition to public and Freestyle sessions.
+A classic favourite in Dubai Mall, an Olympic-sized ice rink!
+Make no mistake, you can build up a sweat still floating along the ice with skates available to rent.
+If you haven’t been on your skates for a while, try out the IceBykes, a fun new edition to public and Freestyle sessions.